emotive/CiviCRM-Scalable-Import-Tool/readme.txt

 	2. CiviCRM 3.x (Versions with API V2)
 	3. *Your Drupal and CiviCRM needs to be in the same database*
 	3. Recommended of PHP memory limit control (either through .htaccess or ini_set())
-	4. 512 MB PHP memory allocation to avoid memory exhaustion error
+	4. at least 512 MB PHP memory allocation to avoid memory exhaustion error
 	5. Drupal upload element module
 	6. (Optional) CURL installed [on linux machines]